vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Ṣ aṣthīthen Māyāpuri, //38// Jaleśa,

-Malayaśaila and the Meru, the best of all mountains, Mahendra and Vāmana, then Hiraṇyapura, //39// Mahālakṣmīpura and U ḍ yāna and, lastly, Chāyāchatra. \[Thus are\] enumerated these *pīṭhas* \[which are to be imposed\] on the same places as the *mātṛkā* . //40//
+Malayaśaila and the Meru, the best of all mountains, Mahendra and Vāmana, then Hiraṇyapura, //39// Mahālakṣmīpura and Uḍyāna and, lastly, Chāyāchatra. \[Thus are\] enumerated these *pīṭhas* \[which are to be imposed\] on the same places as the *mātṛkā* . //40//

 *pīṭhāni vinyased devi mātṛkāsthānake puna ḥ * /